French Gulch Historic District

-The French Gulch Historic District, in French Gulch, California in northern California, is a historic district which was listed on the National Register of Historic Places in 1972.
+The French Gulch Historic District, in French Gulch, California in northern California, is a historic district which was placed on the National Register of Historic Places in 1972.
 The listing included nine contributing buildings and two contributing sites on 180 acre.

 It runs along both sides of Main St. (which has also been referred to as French Gulch Rd.) through a historic mining town.